conranpearce/unity-block-game-code/README.md

 Game Instructions:
 - The aim of the game is to reach the end of the map without falling off the edge.
 - A maximum score of 150 can be achieved.
-- "A" or Left arrow buttons can be used to move the player left.
+- Press "A" or "←" to move the player left.
-- "D" or Right arrow buttons can be used to move the player right.
+- Press "D" or "→" to move the player left.
 - If you complete the level or fall off the map the game will reset automatically.